 What’s Microsoft Photos?

-It’s a convenient software, especially for iPhone users, because users always need to do complicated operation on iOS to ensure their privacy.
+It’s a convenient software, especially for iPhone users, because users always need to do complicated operations on iOS to ensure their privacy.
 Microsoft just makes the process easy.

-Unallowed Connection: Because iOS’s strict rule for privacy, you need to keep the iPhone screen on and tap Trust This Computer on iPhone to allow the connection between iPhone and computer.
+Solution 3.
+Unallowed Connection: Because of iOS’s strict rule for privacy, you need to keep the iPhone screen on and tap Trust This Computer on iPhone to allow the connection between iPhone and computer.

 Import photos from iPhone via an easier way